Last Updated on March 3, 2021

-One rationale that John was not Elijah is that “THEY did not accept John the Baptizer as Elijah, so he was not the Elijah that scripture foretold” [Malachi 4:5].
+One rationale is that John was not Elijah because “THEY did not accept John the Baptizer as Elijah, so he was not the Elijah that scripture foretold” (Malachi 4:5).
 With this rationale then, who do THEY accept as Elijah today?
 So with this same rationale, there is no way that anyone will ever be the foretold “Elijah to come” either.
 What is most wrong with this rationale is that it is in direct contradiction to what Jesus said… We’ll get to that in a moment.

 Was William Branham Elijah?